 The subject of concussion is on many minds — from soccer moms carting their kids to practice to coaches on the sidelines of NFL games.
-The topic was even featured in a recent blockbuster movie, aptly named "Concussion."
 With the seriousness and potential long-term consequences of this type of head injury, it's no surprise that concussions are making headlines.

 A concussion is a traumatic brain injury caused by a bump, blow or jolt to the head, or by a hit to the body strong enough to cause the head to jerk rapidly back and forth.
 The brain bounces or twists within the skull and can cause chemical changes to the brain and damage to brain cells.
 A concussion can affect cognitive function, motor function, senses and emotions.